RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeBuildItemType` though the ``build-type`` attribute if the value is ``script``.
 This set of attributes specifies a build script.
 The optional attributes may be required by commands executed through the scripts.
-The following explicitly defined attributes are required:
+The following explicit attributes are mandatory:

 * ``do-build``